-- Heat water and butter on medium heat, let butter melt completely and allow the mixture to come to a boil.
+- Heat water and butter on medium heat, let the butter melt completely and allow the mixture to come to a boil.

-- Remove butter mixture from heat and add flour all at once.
+- Remove butter mixture from heat and add the flour all at once.

 - Mix vigorously until flour is incorporated and forms a dough.

-- Stir continuously on medium heat for 5 minutes, spreading the dough with the back of a wooden spoon on the bottom of the pot every once in a while (if the butter starts separating our and sizzling, reduce the temperature to medium low heat).
+- Return to medium heat and stir continuously about 4-5 minutes, spreading the dough with the back of a wooden spoon on the bottom of the pot (if the butter starts separating out and sizzling, reduce the temperature).

 - Remove from heat and let cool for 5 minutes.

-- Place the batter, about a rounded teaspoon at a time on a baking sheet lined with a silpat or parchment paper (Update: I prefer parchment paper, the puffs seem to rise better on this surface).
+- Place the batter, about a rounded teaspoon at a time on a heavy duty baking sheet lined with a silpat or parchment paper (Update: I prefer parchment paper, the puffs seem to rise better on this surface).
 A thick heavy duty baking sheet is important to prevent the bottoms from burning at the high temps.

 Keep the time you have your oven door open to a minimum, then once closed do not open the door until the baking is done.